Similar benefits, with potentially lower risks

 No use of transgenic plants

-Medicago has developed the Proficia® technology, a proprietary alternative to current egg-based and cell production systems.
+Medicago has developed the Proficia® technology, a proprietary potential alternative to traditional egg-based production systems.
+Traditional licensed influenza vaccines are prepared from embryonated chicken eggs, inoculated individually with each virus type.
 With living plants as hosts, Proficia® technology uses transient protein expression in plant leaves to create a flexible, high-yield system for producing effective vaccines and antibodies.
 This technology platform is very versatile and to date has been able to produce a wide range of protein-based products providing opportunities outside of influenza.

 Proficia® can be applied for the production of vaccines, including virus-like particles (VLPs), and therapeutic proteins.
 Proficia® has been scaled down by Medicago's scientists to develop our rapid discovery platform, VLPExpress™.